Shopify/polaris/src/components/Form/README.md

 The form component wraps content in an HTML `<form>` element.
 This helps to support assistive technologies that use different interaction and browse modes.

-By default, any buttons that you add to the form are given a `type` attribute set to `button`.
-Use the `submit` prop to set the `type` attribute to `submit` instead.
-The form can have only one submit button, and it must be at the end of the form.
+Forms can have only one submit button and it must be at the end of the form.
+By default, buttons added to the form are given a `type` attribute set to `button` to avoid conflicts.
+To make a button the submit button instead (`type="submit"`), set the `submit` prop on the button.

 ### Keyboard support